gmwendel/HITMAN/README.md

 First we must set up an anaconda environment with tensorflow installed.
-Attached are Linux install instructions. for other OS refer to [tensorflow install instructions](https://www.tensorflow.org/install/pip) to install tensorflow on macOS or Windows.
+Attached are Linux install instructions. for other OS refer to [tensorflow install instructions](https://www.tensorflow.org/install/pip) to install tensorflow on MacOS or Windows.

 Create a new anaconda environment and install tensorflow 2.11 prerequisites: